agalindom/Seattle-Airbnb-Analysis/README.md

 The fremont area is a very hot destination besides downtown which is overwhelmed by so much listings.

 It is very important to have a great name and description for your listing, so in the analysis, for the most important fields like name, summary, description, neighborhood overview and space, i showed a number of words you can use that were used by the most booked listings in Seattle.

+Being a superhost does not guarantee you have a lot of bookings

 ## Resources